Anemia in Dogs: Causes, Symptoms, and Bloodwork Explained

 - • Low Platelets in Dogs – another blood disorder that can occur with anemia

-- • Prednisone for Dogs – often used in immune-mediated anemia treatment
+- • Prednisone for Dogs – commonly used in immune-mediated anemia treatment

-Dogs with anemia often need repeated CBCs to monitor recovery or detect relapse.
+Dogs with anemia often need repeated CBCs to monitor recovery.
 With VetLens, you can:

 - ✓ Upload and track hematocrit, hemoglobin, and RBC counts over time